babenkoivan/elastic-client/README.md

 ---

-This is an integration of official PHP Elasticsearch client with Laravel.
+The official PHP Elasticsearch client integrated with Laravel.

 ## Contents